 by Capitaland & CDL

-Soon to be launched in Singapore’s prime district 09, in the well loved River Valley precinct, will be Capitaland & City Development Ltd’s latest enbloc acquisition of the former Liang Court on River Valley Road.
+Soon to be launched in Singapore’s prime district 09, in the hip & well loved Clarke Quay precinct, will be Capitaland & City Development Ltd’s latest enbloc acquisition of the former Liang Court on River Valley Road.

 Canninghil Square and Canninghill Piers are within walking distance to the Fort Canning MRT Station.